We are ready to help - today and throughout your project!

 - Thighs parallel to the floor (not really -- more on this later)

 - Feet flat on the floor (which can't really happen because of the foot control)

 - Patient low to the legs (there are reasons why this is probably wrong too)

 - These principles are easier to adhere to from the 10° to 12° position, but that doesn't mean much in reality.

 This brings us to a flexible view of posture and positioning.

 Spines get nourishment through motion.
 Motion is good!
 If you convert to a fixed focal length, for example with a microscope, you do so at great personal risk, especially if you perform long detailed procedures such as endo or crown and bridge.
 (There are solutions coming for this but they are still a ways off).

-If it is true that bodies are healthiest when in motion, the goal should be to comfortably accommodate the range of postures required to provide care, so that it is not a big deal when Mrs. "I-can't-lie-back-beyond-45°" comes in for endo on an upper molar.
+If it is true that bodies are healthiest when in motion (it is), the goal should be to comfortably accommodate the range of postures required to provide care, so that it is not a big deal when Mrs. "I-can't-lie-back-beyond-45°" comes in for endo on an upper molar crown.